veeraalt/portfolio/README.md

 The app is hosted on GitHub Pages on: https://veeraalt.github.io/portfolio/.

-The app consists of Node.js backend and a React frontend with TypeScript.
+The app consists of Node.js backend and React frontend that uses TypeScript.

 ## Getting started